brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 We will use this implementation of the Levenshtein distance by Andrei Mackenzie written in javascript in 2011. https://gist.github.com/andrei-m/982927

 Lets begin by creating our own getDistance function in stitch.
 From the left-hand navigation pane in the Stitch console select __"Functions"__.
-When the function editor appears, give the function the name __"getDistance"__ and click save.
+When the function editor appears, give the function the name __"getNormalizedDistance"__ and click save.

 ![getDistance](img/getDistance.jpg)